Looking for top tips for family days out at the Harry Potter Studio Tour in London? We’ve got loads for you!

 That said, the Harry Potter Studio Tour has regular seasonal promotions.
 We had a lot of fun visiting at Halloween, and also during the Back to School period.

-Pick up Potter Passports
+How do You Pick up Potter Passports?

 When you arrive on site, pick up Potter Passports for your children.
 They’re free, and include a treasure hunt for kids.
+You can get them at the visitor centre before you go into the tour.

 Let them ‘stamp’ their passports at key points around the tour.
 It’s a little thing, but all three of the kids with us thought they were great fun, and they make for a great souvenir.